gaborgulyas/kmap/README.md

 data = {1: 32514, 2: 44, 3: 3, ...}
 ```

-After providing this input, `kmaps` will output something like this:
+After providing this input, `kmap` will output something like this:

 ![alt text](https://raw.githubusercontent.com/gaborgulyas/kmap/master/images/individual_anonsetsizes.png "Anonymity set sizes by fingerprints")

 ## Parameters

 Basically there is a single mandatory parameter and there are a lot of optional ones.
-By default this is how `kmaps` should be called:
+By default this is how `kmap` should be called:

 ```python
 from kmap import plot_kmap